Effective April 1, 2015

 SGI Driver Development

-- At-fault collisions or convictions while operating a motorcycle will restart the Novice 1 or Novice 2 12-month learning period.
+- At-fault collisions or traffic convictions while operating a motorcycle will restart the Novice 1 or Novice 2 12-month learning period.